Dgentle01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script count the numbr of directories and sub-directoried in the current directory
+This script creates a script that displays the 10 newest files in the current directory sorted from new to old